nailfarmer/debian-luks-suspend/README.md

 Installation
 -------------

-To install, run 'make install' and reboot.
+To install, run 'make install' as root and reboot.

 Authors and license
 -------------------